ostinelli/gin.io/docs/errors.md

 }
 ```

-If the JSON body provided in a request is invalid, Zebra will respond with a `400` HTTP status and a JSON body specifying the following error:
+If the JSON body provided in a request is invalid, Gin will respond with a `400` HTTP status and a JSON body specifying the following error:

 ```javascript
 {